appscot/sails-orientdb/README.md

 #### Populate queries (joins)
 Waterline-orientdb implements its own custom join function so when the user runs `.populate(some_collection)` it will send a single `SELECT` query with a [fetchplan](http://www.orientechnologies.com/docs/last/orientdb.wiki/Fetching-Strategies.html) to OrientDB.
 This way join operations remain fast and performant by leveraging OrientDB's graphDB features.

-### sails-orientdb differences

-#### Edge creation
-The main difference between waterline-orientdb and [sails-orientdb](https://github.com/vjsrinath/sails-orientdb) is the way associations/edges are created.
-In `sails-orientdb` a special attribute named 'edge' is required while waterline-orientdb tries to adhere to waterline specification.

-#### ID
-Waterline-orientdb mimics sails-mongo adapter behaviour and maps the logical `id` attribute to the required `@rid` physical-layer OrientDB Record ID.
-Because of this it's not necessary to declare an `id` attribute on your model definitions.

 ## Usage